Glynis Johns: 1923–1939: Career beginnings

-1930s

 In 1931 at the age of eight, Johns was cast as Sonia Kuman in Elmer Rice's Judgement Day at the Phoenix Theatre in London.
-She played alongside theatre actors Sir Lewis Casson, Ronald Adam, and George Woodbridge, who played Judge Vlora, Judge Tsankov and Judge Sturdza respectively.
+She played alongside theatre actors Sir Lewis Casson, Ronald Adam, and George Woodbridge, who played Judge Vlora, Judge Tsankov, and Judge Sturdza, respectively.
 As a child ballerina in 1935, Johns played Ursula in Buckie's Bears; this production lasted from 27 December 1935 to 11 January 1936 at the Garrick Theatre.
 Her proficiency in dance led her to be cast in several children's plays throughout the 1930s, notably during the Christmas holidays.
 She was spotted by a manager and subsequently cast in her first major stage production, as Napoleon's daughter in the 1936 short play St Helena at The Old Vic; she was in productions of The Children's Hour and The Melody That Got Lost the same year.
 Following this, she was recast as Sonia Kuman in Elmer Rice's 1937 production of Judgement Day (this time at London's Strand Theatre), J. M. Barrie's 1937 play A Kiss for Cinderella, and Esther McCracken's 1938 play Quiet Wedding, in which she played the bridesmaid Miranda Bute at Wyndham's Theatre, London.

-Johns made her screen debut in 1938 with Victor Saville's film adaptation of the Winifred Holtby novel South Riding, in which she played Midge Carne, the daughter of aspiring politician Robert Carne (played by Ralph Richardson).
-She had small roles in David Evans' 1938 crime film Murder in the Family and two Brian Desmond Hurst films: his 1938 black-and-white crime film Prison Without Bars and 1939 thriller On the Night of the Fire (in which she was again cast alongside Ralph Richardson).
+Johns made her screen debut in 1938 at the age of 14 with the eponymous film adaptation of Winifred Holtby's novel South Riding, produced by Alexander Korda and directed by Victor Saville, in which she played Midge Carne, the daughter of aspiring politician Robert Carne (played by Ralph Richardson).
+She had small roles in David Evans' 1938 crime film Murder in the Family and two Brian Desmond Hurst films – his 1938 black-and-white crime film Prison Without Bars and 1939 thriller On the Night of the Fire (in which she was again cast alongside Ralph Richardson).